Mental Health Facilities Clinton County, NY

 Cvph Medical Center Behavioral Health

 Cvph Medical Center Behavioral Health is a mental health treatment center in Clinton County, NY, located at 75 Beekman Street, 12901 zip code area.
 Cvph Medical Center Behavioral Health provides hospital inpatient treatment.
-Cvph Medical Center Behavioral Health offers activity therapy, group therapy and dialectical behavior therapy to seniors 65 or older, young adults and children / adolescents.
-Cvph Medical Center Behavioral Health also supports transitional age young adults, children/adolescents with serious emotional disturbance and people with serious mental illness.
-Additional services at Cvph Medical Center Behavioral Health consist of education services, psychosocial rehabilitation services and diet and exercise counseling.
+Cvph Medical Center Behavioral Health offers group therapy, individual psychotherapy and dialectical behavior therapy to adults, children / adolescents and seniors 65 or older.
+Cvph Medical Center Behavioral Health also supports people with serious mental illness, children/adolescents with serious emotional disturbance and transitional age young adults.
+Additional services at Cvph Medical Center Behavioral Health consist of diet and exercise counseling, education services and legal advocacy.

 Behavioral Health Services North Inc

 Behavioral Health Services North Inc is a mental health clinic in Clinton County, New York, located at Center For Wellbeing, 2155 Route 22-b, 12962 zip code.
 Behavioral Health Services North Inc offers outpatient treatment.
-Behavioral Health Services North Inc provides individual psychotherapy, psychotropic medication and couples/family therapy to children / adolescents, adults and young adults.
-Behavioral Health Services North Inc also supports clients referred from the court/judicial system, people requiring dual diagnosis treatment and people with trauma.
-Some other services provided by Behavioral Health Services North Inc include diet and exercise counseling, suicide prevention services and vocational rehabilitation services.
+Behavioral Health Services North Inc provides integrated dual diagnosis disorder treatment, group therapy and cognitive behavioral therapy to children / adolescents, seniors 65 or older and young adults.
+Behavioral Health Services North Inc also supports clients referred from the court/judicial system, people with trauma and people with serious mental illness.
+Some other services provided by Behavioral Health Services North Inc include integrated primary care services, vocational rehabilitation services and court-ordered outpatient treatment.

 Clinton County Community Services Board Clinton County Mental Health And Addiction

 Clinton County Community Services Board Clinton County Mental Health And Addiction is a mental health facility in Clinton County, NY, located at 130 Arizona Avenue, Suite 1500, 12903.
-Clinton County Community Services Board Clinton County Mental Health And Addiction provides outpatient treatment and telemedicine/telehealth.
-Clinton County Community Services Board Clinton County Mental Health And Addiction provides cognitive behavioral therapy, group therapy and individual psychotherapy to adults, young adults and seniors 65 or older.
-Clinton County Community Services Board Clinton County Mental Health And Addiction also supports LGBT, children/adolescents with serious emotional disturbance and people requiring dual diagnosis treatment.
-Some other services available at Clinton County Community Services Board Clinton County Mental Health And Addiction include integrated primary care services, family psychoeducation and mentoring/peer support/consumer-run services.
+Clinton County Community Services Board Clinton County Mental Health And Addiction provides telemedicine/telehealth and outpatient treatment.
+Clinton County Community Services Board Clinton County Mental Health And Addiction provides cognitive behavioral therapy, psychotropic medication and group therapy to young adults, adults and seniors 65 or older.
+Clinton County Community Services Board Clinton County Mental Health And Addiction also supports people with PTSD, people with HIV or AIDS and children/adolescents with serious emotional disturbance.
+Some other services available at Clinton County Community Services Board Clinton County Mental Health And Addiction include court-ordered outpatient treatment, integrated primary care services and family psychoeducation.

 Frequently Asked Questions About Mental Health Treatment in Clinton County, NY